SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - Description
    * - ``node.valid``
      - RW
      - Is the signal which specifies if a transaction is present on the node.
 It is driven by the upstream.
-Once asserted, it must only be de-asserted the cycle after which either both valid and ready or node.cancel are high. valid must not depend on ready.
+Once asserted, it must only be de-asserted the cycle after which either both ``valid`` and ``ready`` or ``node.cancel`` are high. ``valid`` must not depend on ``ready``.
    * - ``node.ready``
      - RW
      - Is the signal which specifies if the node's transaction can proceed downstream.
 It is driven by the downstream to create backpressure.
-The signal has no meaning when there is no transaction (node.valid being deasserted)
+The signal has no meaning when there is no transaction (``node.valid`` being deasserted).
    * - ``node.cancel``
      - RW
      - Is the signal which specifies if the node's transaction in being canceled from the pipeline.
 It is driven by the downstream.
-The signal has no meaning when there is no transaction (node.valid being deasserted)
+The signal has no meaning when there is no transaction (``node.valid`` being deasserted)
    * - ``node.isValid``
      - RO
      - ``node.valid``'s read only accessor